afeiship/tsconfig/README.md

 # next-store
-> Store for mobile based on next toolkit.
+> Storage for weapp based on next.

 ## installation
 ```bash